 Military

 Though tiny, Djibouti's military is well-qualified and equipped.
-Usually, in the Horn of Africa, it has been on several peacekeeping operations.
+Usually, the Horn of Africa has been involved in several peacekeeping operations.

 Human rights